A visual profile for software engineers.

 - Web browser

-To install sourcerer run the following command:
+To install sourcerer run the following command in bash:

 curl -s https://sourcerer.io/app/install | bash

 sourcerer command for macOS and Linux,